IBM/Ansible-Automation-Platform-L3/docs/Part 2/Deploy an AIX Partition.md

 While execution of the Playbook is underway, return to the PowerVC dashboard and click the VM List button from the taskbar on the left.
 Previously this tab would have displayed as empty.
 As the execution of the Playbook gets underway, a new virtual machine will be listed with the status of "*Building*;" once the virtual machine has been deployed, the status will be adjusted to "*Active*."

 ![](_attachments/part2_figure5.png)

-After the build task has finished and the status has changed to "Active", the IP field of the table will be populated with the virtual machine's address, as shown in the screenshot below.
-Record this information for reference later.